News and the Abstract Truth

 Conclusively Inconclusive

-A big revision in history is a news event.
+A big revision of history is a news event.

 Often, the newsworthiness of the revision is that it exposes what was thought to be truth as not being the truth.
 With "The Stringer" we confront what we thought about photography, about news itself, and finally about ourselves.

-This highlights evaluating the reliability of news: the key has been to consider the source; we want to know how the facts were obtained.
-With news we factor in both its investigation and its investigator of its facts.
+In evaluating the reliability of news, the key has always been to "consider the source" -- we want to know how the facts were obtained.
+With news we factor in both the investigative method and the investigator of its facts.

 But also, the more impact the news has, the more we tend to credit the source as being special.
-In this dynamic, it is easy to assume that only special people are capable of breaking special news.
+In this dynamic, it is easy to assume that only special people are capable of breaking special news, as if the news would otherwise not come to light.

-With "The Stringer", the special protagonists are the photographer, the editor, and the film's investigator Gary Knight.
-In our experience of the film, each of them is called into question.
-We first deal with it as a need for more facts.
+With "The Stringer", the special protagonists are the "Napalm Girl" photographer (in this case, whether Nick Út freelance photographer Nguyen Thanh Nghe), the photo editor Carl Robinson, and the photo publisher Horst Faas.
+In the story within the film, each of them is called into question.
+We first deal with that as a need for more facts.

 But whereas news uncovers facts, documentary creates narratives.
 The power of facts is not just in being verified but in what they affect.
 In contrast, the power of narratives is in how they convince.